dguzenko/newdocs/docs/zooseo.md

 Known Issues
 ============

-* Some services (e.g. Facebook) could be unable to scrape the website, when GZIP compression enabled in Joomla.
-This is known Joomla issue, but ZOOseo does not provide any solutions for it.
+* Some services (e.g. Facebook) could be unable to reach the website when Joomla!
+GZIP compression is enabled.